In this article, we give an overview of an interesting and unique proprietary indicator for MT4.

-OrderBook (order book or depth of market) is a graphical representation of trading activity, namely, open trades, pending orders, and stop orders.
+Depth Of Market (order book) is a graphical representation of trading activity, namely, open trades, pending orders, and stop orders.
 Data on trades are summed up and presented as a histogram at each price level.
 As a result, we get the picture:

 The picture shows the extended order book including all types of orders as well as open trades.
 Originally, the order book concept implied displaying only 1st and 4th squares, that is, only limit orders.
 You can read about the principles of formation of just such an order book comprising limit orders in the article on the stock exchange order book.

 Adding other types of orders and forming a two-sided order book like that in the Order Book was made possible only on the basis of a specific customer base of an individual broker.
 Stock exchanges cannot provide a two-sided order book, as they simply don’t have such information.

 If you’re not familiar with a concept of the order book and principles of its analysis, we recommend you to read this 5-step guide.

 The DepthOfMarket indicator is a light version of the OrderBook Pro web-based tool.
 Although it has a slightly limited functionality, the indicator provides enough data for comprehensive analysis as compared to the web-based version.

 Up-to-date data come to the indicator every 20 minutes.

 It has a feature that allows rather flexible customization of the displayed data format.
 For example, here are some of the possible visualization options:

 The parameters related to the classical layout of data (like the one in the web-based tool) are set as default.

 We also made sure that the indicator can be used right out of the box –all you need is to choose a color scheme.